 In theory, this recipe makes enough for 8 cones of toffee apple popcorn for your Halloween Party or Bonfire Knees Up – in practice 4 of us ate the lot.
 Pretty rapidly.
 It was a bit unseemly if I’m honest.
 We pretended we were checking and double checking that the recipe worked.
 We could tell that it did from the first bite.
 We were trying it on, frankly.

-- 25g (about 3) dried apple rings, finely chopped
+- 25 g dried apple rings about 3, finely chopped

 - 2 tbsp golden syrup